scottmckendry/blog/content/posts/releases-for-normal-people/index.md

 We now have a changelog that represents our current release, but we've lost some important context along the way.

 - **Commit bodies** - These are stripped out by most changelog generators, but can provide important context for a change.
-- **Linked issues** - The numbers are included but the content of the issue is not.
+- **Linked issues** - Issue/workitem IDs are often included, but the content of the issue is not.
 Issues can provide important information about the feature or bug fix, often from a non-technical perspective.

 Introducing another tool: